MicroFocus/octane-visual-studio-plugin/README.md

-﻿# octane-visual-studio-plugin
+﻿# valueedge-visual-studio-plugin
-## Visual Studio IDE Integration for ALM Octane
+## Visual Studio IDE Integration for ValueEdge

 This plugin adds tool windows to Visual Studio to allow users to see the My Work items inside Visual Studio.

-After installing the plugin, open ALM Octane tool window by selecting `View -> Other Windows -> ALM Octane`.
+After installing the plugin, open ValueEdge tool window by selecting `View -> Other Windows -> ValueEdge`.

 ### Supported Visual Studio Version

 The plugin is supported on Visual Studio 2015 (14) and 2017 (15).

-Connection to the server is done using the [C# REST SDK for ALM Octane](https://github.com/MicroFocus/alm-octane-csharp-rest-sdk)
+Connection to the server is done using the [C# REST SDK for ValueEdge](https://github.com/MicroFocus/alm-octane-csharp-rest-sdk)

 ### How to build:

 Building this project requires MSBuild 15 and to run `msbuild /p:Configuration=Release /t:rebuild`.
-The output file is `OctaneVSPlugin\bin\Release\octane-visual-studio-plugin.vsix`
+The output file is `OctaneVSPlugin\bin\Release\valueedge-visual-studio-plugin.vsix`

 VSIX project template was using external `vssdk\Microsoft.VsSDK.targets` file.
 We've changed it to use Nuget package from `..\packages\Microsoft.VSSDK.BuildTools.15.1.192\tools\vssdk\Microsoft.VsSDK.targets`.